Freeze brand: Healing schedule

 Immediately after branding the chilled tissue is indented with the desired pattern.
 This lasts for 3–5 minutes until thawing begins.
 After this, blood circulation returns to the thawed tissue.
 The animal's body detects the injury and the area begins to exhibit redness followed shortly by swelling.
 This edema subsides after about five days, often giving way to a scab.
-At this point some apply a salve, such as Corona multipurpose ointment.
+At this point, some apply a salve, such as Corona multipurpose ointment.
 After a month the top layer of skin will slough off along with any hair that has grown during this time.
-In darker animals hair returns to the brand site with the next hair cycle but the loss is permanent for pale-coated animals.
-Around two months after branding white hair will begin to grow on darker animals.
-This white hair often grows much more quickly than the rest of the coat and will eventually grow long enough to overlap the surrounding, pigmented hair.
-This boost occurs because growth follicles no longer compete with the melanocytes for energy.
-Under normal conditions this competition is one of the key checks on the speed of hair growth.

 This schedule is an approximation, as actual healing rates vary depending on when in an animal's annual hair-growth cycle the brand is applied.
 Complete healing and final brand appearance can take up to five months in animals branded during a winter phase of hair growth and in as little as one or two months on animals with spring coats.

 Finished brand

-One of the reasons freeze branding produces such a crisp mark in healed animals is that at the edge of the zone of melanocyte death there remains a border of melanocytes which have merely been stressed.
+One of the reasons freeze branding produces such a crisp mark in healed animals is that at the edge of the zone of melanocyte death, there remains a border of melanocytes that have merely been stressed.
 These stressed melanocytes thereafter express more melanin.
 This provides a subtle outline to the pattern of white hair, increasing the definition of its edge and legibility, if alphanumeric.
 At three months the process is generally complete for livestock and the full freeze brand is visible.

+Accelerated hair re-growth

+Hair returns to the brand site with the next hair cycle in darker animals, but the loss after a month is permanent for pale-coated animals.
+Around two months after branding white hair will begin to grow on darker animals.
+This white hair often grows much more quickly than the rest of the coat and may eventually grow long enough to overlap the surrounding, pigmented hair.
+This boost occurs because growth follicles no longer compete for energy with the dormant or dead melanocytes.
+Under normal conditions, this competition is one of the key checks on the speed of hair growth.